julienLeMee/julienLeMee/README.md

 - 👋 Hi, I’m @julienLeMee
 - 👀 I’m interested in web development, mobile applications and game development
 - 🌱 I’m currently in full stack web developer bootcamp at Le Wagon Montréal.
-- 🚀 I learned HTML, CSS, Javascript, Ruby and Ruby on Rails
+- 🚀 I learned HTML, CSS, Javascript, SQL, AJAX, Stimulus, Ruby and Ruby on Rails
 - 📫 You can send me a mail at julemee@gmail.com or via Twitter @majin__bun